Call Us 24/7 Text Us

 Carefully examine and explore all the evidence against you.
 Review the breathalyzer or blood test results, officer observations, and dash cam footage.

 Look for any mistakes in how the police administered the tests or gathered and stored the evidence.
 If the police did not follow proper procedures, a court may throw out some or all of the evidence.
 You can also independently re-test any blood or urine samples to check for inconsistent results.
+If your arrest happened at a sobriety stop, your attorney will examine whether the checkpoint followed legal standards, as not all DUI checkpoints are legal in California.
+Officers must adhere to strict guidelines, or the stop—and anything that followed—could be challenged.

 Question the Officer